-Hawaii is the U.S. state at greatest risk for a tsunami.
+Hawaii, the happiest state in America, is the U.S. state at greatest risk for a tsunami.
 In 1946, the largest earthquake ever recorded, a 9.5 magnitude quake in Chile, caused a 35-foot tsunami that slammed into the Hawaiian Island 15 hours later.
 Hilo Bay on the island of Hawaii was hit the worst, with more than 500 homes and businesses damaged or destroyed and 61 people killed by the tsunami out of 159 total.
 The tsunami did more than $26 million in damage, according to the U.S. Geological Survey.

 The state of Idaho experienced an insect infestation of biblical proportions in 1985.
 Swarms of locusts darkened the skies and devoured millions of acres of crops across the Northwest, but Idaho was hit particularly hard.
 Some areas in the state reported as many as 1,800 of the insects on every square yard on the hardest-hit farms, according to the Chicago Tribune.
 A field only needs nine grasshoppers per square yard to be considered infested.
 The United States Department of Agriculture declared a state of emergency, contributing $15 million more to the $10 million already spent on control efforts in Idaho.
 The grasshopper epidemic ended up causing hundreds of millions of dollars in damage.